CORRECTED-UPDATE 1-Trump names John Sullivan as his pick for U.S. ambassador to Russia

 Trump had said in August he was considering Sullivan for the envoy job.
 Sullivan had also been under consideration to be Trump's national security adviser, a role that ultimately ended up going to Robert O'Brien, the former U.S. special envoy for hostage affairs.
 Sullivan will replace Jon Huntsman, who resigned in August after two years in the post, amid speculation that he will run for Utah governor.

-Sullivan has been a career public servant since 1990, with posts in Ukraine, the U.S. mission to the European Union, South Korea, and Honduras.
+Sullivan was a lawyer and had served in previous Republican administrations before becoming the deputy secretary of state in 2017.
 Moscow has come under fire from Washington most recently because U.S. intelligence agencies concluded that Russia interfered in the 2016 presidential elections.
 Russia has denied wrongdoing.

 Also Read: Trump names John Sullivan as his pick for U.S. ambassador to Russia